 - 8 sticks grilled chicken satay (remove meat from skewers) + thick spicy peanut sauce, fresh onions and cucumber

-- ½ packet Family Favourites 150g pizza topping with mozzarella
+- ½ packet Family Favourites 150g pizza topping with mozzarella Optional

 - 1 red chilli (sliced)